passage-org/passage/rawer/README.md

 - [X] Bind with a simple expression e.g. `BIND <http://exist_in_dataset> AS ?variable`

 ### Aggregate operators

+> [!WARNING]
+> For now, aggregates are supported at the root, and not in subqueries.

 - [X] Approximate Count the number of results with `COUNT(*) AS ?count` based on WanderJoin [3]
 - [ ] Approximate Count on specific variables with `COUNT(?v) AS ?count`